rjury-sumo/sumologic-steampipe/README.md

 sp query "select * from aws_account" --output json
 ```

-## Install reguired pluains into the container environment
+## Install reguired plugins into the container environment
 Install any required plugins into the environment.
 These will be mounted to the container using:
 ```
 --mount type=volume,source=steampipe_plugins,target=/home/steampipe/.steampipe/plugins